 Community Service Options

 For school groups or students: We have a limited number of community service projects available each year so we encourage you to sign up at least 2 months before your project is due.
 When you are accepted for your community service hours, we are happy to sign off on any required hours and paperwork.
 As with all volunteering at the Humane Society, volunteers working directly at the shelter must be 18 years old or be accompanied by a parent/guardian or adult chaperone.
-If you are under 18 years old and looking to complete community service hours, we encourage you to work on an independent community service project as suggested below.
+If you are under 18 years old and looking to complete community service hours, we encourage you to work on an independent community service project like the high school senior projects lsited below.

 For corporate groups or clubs: Please go to our Groups page here.